-Today I want to share the ultimate negotiation checklist that includes a summary of the top 10 of the most useful fee negotiation tips for Architects and Design Professionals.
+Today I want to share a negotiation checklist that includes 10 of the most useful fee negotiation tips for Architects and Design Professionals.
 Let’s start with a question – why improve your negotiation skills?

 There is one very good reasons why you should take the time to become a more effective negotiator – because negotiations are inevitable and, no matter what your profession, age, or gender, you can’t escape the negotiation process.